Numerai Review: Hedge Fund Data Science Network

-Numerai is a hedge fund which describes itself as “the hardest data science tournament on the planet” with rewards paid out in NMR.
+Numerai is a hedge fund that describes itself as “the hardest data science tournament on the planet,” with rewards paid out in NMR.
 The goal of the tournament is to create powerful data models Numerai can use to increase its investment yields.

 So, why should we care about Numeraire?

 Numerai believes it is on track to becoming the world’s most powerful hedge fund, and NMR is the incentive being used to make that happen.